wasimakram/simple_orm/README.markdown

     class User
     ...
       include SimpleOrm

+      # If users table has employee_id they can be fetched by calling has_one method
+      has_one :employee
     ...

     # adds the following methods #find, #all and properties and relationships based on the users table.